google/flax/docs/design_notes/lift.md

 ```

 JAX will refuse to transform the `mlps` because its not a JAX Array or a simple container of arrays.
-We can't really blame JAX for refusing this dirty, underspecified task.
+We can not really blame JAX for refusing to perform this under-specified job.
 After all it's not even clear what should happen here.
-The parameters inside MLP are not even initialized yet and we will need a seperate PRNG key for each group of parameters.
+The parameters inside MLP are not even initialized yet and we will need a separate PRNG key for each group of parameters.

 We can fix this problem by first turning `MLP` into a pure init and apply function.
 Afterwards, we use the `param` method to store the parameters: